TFO04DELTA/gridwatch/README.md

 is the fair-weather outage rate inside DC proximity rings elevated vs the rest of the territory?

+## Are data centers sucking the life outta our grid?

 ## Classes
 - **WEATHER-LIKELY** (blue) — gusts/wind/precip/temp-extreme/NWS alert/utility weather cause
 - **DC-PROXIMATE FAIR-WEATHER** (red) — no weather signal, within ring; darker red if the utility's own cause string looks like dig-in/vehicle/construction damage